Brandenburgers: Background and membership

 Many of the Brandenburgers were misfits who could hardly be characterized as conventional soldiers, due in large part to the nature of their operations.
-They would mingle with enemy soldiers, secretly countermand orders, redirect military convoys, and disrupt communications—all the while collecting intelligence along the way.
-Ahead of the primary invasion forces in the USSR, operatives from the Brandenburg Division seized bridges and strategically important installations in clandestine missions lasting for weeks before they linked up with advancing forces.
+They would infiltrate enemy military formations, secretly countermand orders, redirect military convoys, and disrupt communications, all the while collecting intelligence.
+Ahead of the forces invading the USSR, operatives from the Brandenburg Division seized bridges and strategically important installations in clandestine missions lasting for weeks before they linked up with advancing forces.

 The predecessor formation to the Brandenburg Division was the Freikorps Ebbinghaus, which originated before the invasion of Poland in 1939.
-Colonel Erwin von Lahousen (and the defense groups of military districts VIII and XVII) from within Department II of the Abwehr, put together small K-Trupps (fighting squads), which consisted of Polish-speaking Silesians and ethnic Germans, whose job it was to occupy key positions and hold them until the arrival of regular Wehrmacht units.
+Colonel Erwin von Lahousen (and the defense groups of military districts VIII and XVII) from within Department II of the Abwehr, put together small K-Trupps (fighting squads) which consisted of Polish-speaking Silesians and ethnic Germans, whose job was to occupy key positions and hold them until the arrival of regular Wehrmacht units.
 The first members of the "K-Trupps" were German nationals.
 Generally, these men were civilians who had never served in the army but were briefly trained by the "Abwehr" and were led by army officers.
 After the Polish campaign, this changed as these commandos became members of the Wehrmacht.
 Despite their seeming lack of prior experience, the demands placed on these newly formed commandos were high.
 It was mandatory that they be volunteers for this duty.
 They were also expected to be agile, capable of improvising, endowed with initiative and team spirit, highly competent in foreign languages and in their dealings with foreign nationals, and capable of the most demanding physical performance.
 Eventually, the early guiding principle that required members of the Division Brandenburg to be volunteers ended with their increasing use and integration with the regular army.